(I'm re-posting this for someone today.)

 This "friendly advice" is a form of criticism and judgmentalism.

-Mostly (but not entirely) people give unasked-for advice to others to try to change them.
-If you want to give a piece of advice to someone because you see they are having a problem and you've got the answer, try asking their permission: "May I suggest something?"
-That's cool.
-But a whole lot of advice-giving is about control and manipulation.
-It produces anger and bitterness, because who likes controlling people who are out to change them?
+Mostly (but not entirely), people give unasked-for advice in an attempt to change people.
+If you want to advise someone because you see they are having a problem and you've got the answer, try asking their permission: "May I suggest something?"
+Or, I may ask you "What is a good restaurant to eat at?"
+Then, you give me your thoughts on this.

 On changing other people: you cannot do it.
 Period.
-You can force people to do something, threaten them, imprison them, and guilt-manipulate them.
+You can force people to do something.
+You can threaten them, imprison them, and guilt-manipulate them.
 But the human heart, the human spirit, cannot be changed by other people.

-The human heart is, however, influenced by other people.
-In my life there are a handful of people who have significantly influenced me.
-One of them now comes to mind.
-In the 1980s he was in my church in East Lansing.
+He was in my church.
 I was privileged to be in a small group with him and his wife that met weekly.
 He was a great scholar, which I admired.
 He spoke when asked, and never advised when not asked.
 I found this intriguing because he was a psychologist, and psychologists (so I thought) were there to give advice.
-His character and demeanor and humility and Christ-in-him were compelling.
+His character and demeanor, humility and Christ-in-him were compelling.
 So much so that, eventually, I sought him out to advise me about some things.
 Which he did, with wisdom and love.

-The life goal is to know Christ, not advise other people.
-And God can use the brokenness effected in you to bring breakthrough to the people around you.
+The life goal is to know Christ, not advise others.
+God can use the brokenness effected in you to bring breakthrough to the people around you.